Blaine Robison, M.A.

 16 When the scribes of the Pharisees saw that He was eating with the sinners and tax collectors, they said to His disciples, "Why is He eating and drinking with tax collectors and sinners?"

 When the scribes: Grk. grammateus.
-See the note on verse 6 above and 1:22.
+See verse 6 above.
 The scribes mentioned here either belonged to the party of the Pharisees or provided or provided secretarial services for Pharisees.
 The Sadducees had similar interpreters of the Torah (Lane 104). of the Pharisees: pl. of Grk.
-Pharisaios which translates the Heb. p'rushim, meaning “separatists.”
+Pharisaios which translates the Heb. p'rushim, meaning "separatists.”
 The title was born of the fact that they separated themselves from the common people of the land who did not tithe, were ritually impure and knew nothing of the Torah (Law).
 They traced their roots to the Hasidim ("pious ones") organized in the time of Ezra.
 However, when the Pharisees arose as a party is difficult to determine.
 Josephus first mentions them as present in the time of Jonathan, the successor of Judas Maccabeus (Ant.
 XIII, 5:9).
 In the books of Maccabees they are described as "a company of Hasideans, mighty warriors of Israel, every one who offered himself willingly for the law" (1Macc 2:42; cf. 1Macc 7:13; 2Macc 14:6).

 There were many aspects of Phariseeism with which Yeshua would have agreed.
 They believed in resurrection and immortality, and the importance of living a holy life.
 They regarded Greek ideas as abominations.
 The Pharisees accepted the traditions of the Sages as having equal authority as the written Torah.
 While "scribes" are often distinguished from Pharisees in apostolic narratives, here Mark identifies the critical Pharisees as being scribes.
 Josephus estimated that there were at least six thousand Pharisees in the Land (Ant.
 XVII, 2:4).
 There were several Pharisaic communities in Jerusalem (Jeremias 252).
 In addition, Pharisee rabbis had many disciples throughout Israel and the Diaspora.